davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 1.md

 	Localizing safety-critical features ensures safety, but degrades performance.

 It's important to decide what is important and set a threshold on when it's good enough

+## Quality Assurance
+General Principals of QA
+- Know what you are doing
+- Know what you should be doing
+- Know how to measure the difference

+### When is software ready for r